nmagee/fastapi-demo/README.md

 # create a new virtual environment
 pipenv shell

-# You can exit from that virtual environment at any point
+# Exit the virtual environment at any point with "exit"
-# You can return to it again by running "pipenv shell" from that directory.
+# Return to it by running "pipenv shell" from the directory.
 ```

 ## Development